emericg/WatchFlower/docs/wp6003-ble-api.md

 ## Advertisement data

-There seems to be no advertisement message broadcasted.
+There seems to be no advertisement data broadcasted.

 ## Reference